Marie Schrader: Character biography

 Born Marie Lambert, she is a radiologic technologist, and lives with her husband Hank, a DEA agent, in Albuquerque, New Mexico.
 Walter White (husband of Marie's older sister Skyler) learns that he has lung cancer, but initially keeps this from his family, along with Marie and Hank.
 Once Walt reveals this to Marie, Hank and his son Walter Jr., Marie tells Skyler (who already knows) about lining up an "oncology dream team".
 After Walt initially refuses treatment, Marie sides with him.
 At Skyler's baby shower, Marie presents her with an expensive white gold baby's tiara, much to Hank's irritation.
 When Skyler goes to return the tiara, she is detained in the store – it turns out that Marie stole it, but Skyler matches her description.
 She pretends to go into labor, persuading them to let her go.
 Skyler later confronts Marie about the theft, but Marie calmly denies it.

 Skyler later refuses to answer phone calls from Marie.
 Marie and Hank argue about whether or not she attempted to schedule a dinner with Skyler in a way that conflicts with another appointment that she has for therapy, revealing that Marie reluctantly goes to therapy for unspecified problems.
 Hank visits Skyler and asks her to make up with Marie.
 Skyler responds angrily, stating that her situation is worse than her sister's.
 Hank and Skyler both realize that the other knows about Marie's kleptomania.
 At a cookout celebrating Hank's promotion, Skyler demands that Marie apologize for giving Skyler the stolen tiara, or it will irreversibly drive a wedge between them; Marie tearfully does so.
 After Hank is left with post-traumatic stress disorder, having barely escaped a bombing, Marie becomes a major source of comfort and support to him.

 After an unarmed Hank is nearly killed by The Cousins, and left in critical condition with four gunshot wounds, Marie berates Hank's boss and partner when she hears they had taken his gun away (due to a battery charge), leaving him defenseless.
 Marie is at a loss about what to do when she learns that their health plan will not provide the quantity and the quality of physical therapy Hank requires to fully recover the use of his legs.
 Skyler proposes that she and Walt pay the bills, claiming that they can afford it because Walt has become a successful gambler (hiding the fact that Walt is a drug kingpin), to which Marie agrees.
 At the hospital, Marie is thrilled at the prospect of Hank's returning home, but he does not seem as pleased.
-She later wheels him out of the hospital after winning a bet where she masturbates him during a sponge bath.
+She later wheels him out of the hospital after winning a bet where she gives him a handjob during a sponge bath.